 - Support to have a large team size.

 - Better documentation helping to software engineering team during and after development (e.g., Risk Management).

-Analysis phase results in more comprehensive user requirements, modelling and documentation.
-SRS is the end product of analysis phase.
-Comprehensive analysis always gives better design which results in high quality software.
-Risk management plan at analysis phase is another strong feature of improved XP model as compared to XP model.
-Design and development phases of XP process model have been merged in the improved XP model.
+Analysis phase results in more comprehensive user requirements, modeling, and documentation.
+SRS is the end product of the analysis phase.
+Comprehensive analysis always gives better design which results in high-quality software.
+Risk management plan at the analysis phase is another strong feature of the improved XP model as compared to the XP model.
+Design and development phases of the XP process model have been merged in the improved XP model.
 The objective is to achieve agility in the proposed model.
 Prototype approach helps to verify the design and requirements.
-Merging of design and development also improves efficiency of the software.
+Merging of design and development also improves the efficiency of the software.

-Main purpose of the improved XP process model is to eliminate prominent limitations of agile process models and particularly of XP.
-The improved XP process model is proposed to support CBD, large teams, complex and safety critical project development.
-The addition of proper analysis phase also helps an analyst to consider the factor of reuse during modelling a system.
+The main purpose of the improved XP process model is to eliminate prominent limitations of agile process models and particularly of XP.
+The improved XP process model is proposed to support CBD, large teams, complex and safety-critical project development.
+The addition of proper analysis phase also helps an analyst to consider the factor of reuse during modeling a system.

 Reusability is an important advantage of developing SW applications using CBD.
-CBD helps to reuse components frequently in the similar applications that result in time and cost savings.
+CBD helps to reuse components frequently in similar applications that result in time and cost savings.
 Analysis phase also results in efficient process design.
-Documentation and quality are significantly improved because of incorporation of these changes.
+Documentation and quality are significantly improved because of the incorporation of these changes.
 Removal of one limitation eliminates all since all of these limitations are interlinked.
-Analyst can adapt the improved XP model according to the nature of software projects.
+The analyst can adapt to the improved XP model according to the nature of software projects.
 The proposed model can be implemented for agile, medium and large projects.

 The improved XP process model is better than XP because it eliminates the limitations of development of reusable components, large development teams, and documentation, medium and large.